Leading Investors, Developers, Local Authorities and Housing Associations will attend on 17th March #HousingInvestment

 The Affordable Housing Market as an Investment Opportunity

-Opening Address: How do we evolve the Residential Development & Investment Market Moving Forward
+Opening Address: How do we position the Affordable Housing Investment Market Moving Forward

 Have objectives changed in recent years and where will they go?

-How are we looking to structure JVs with Local Authorities, developers & investors?
+How important are JVs with Local Authorities, developers & investors?

 What are the long-term opportunities and how do HAs see the investor role?